stephentetley/flix-time/README.md

 # flix-time

-A project to wrap Java's time library (or parts of it) so it can be used by Flix.
+A project to wrap Java's time library so it can be used by Flix.